Tom Cerasulo, Ph.D.

 Ph.D.
 ABD, University of Massachusetts

-Javier Venturi specializes in Spanish and Latin American literature, cinema, and Hispanic and Latino Studies.
-His primary academic interests are related to Spanish Historical Memory, gender, immigration, emigration and exile, hauntology, national identity construction, propaganda films and documentaries.
-He joined the Elms College Modern Languages department in fall 2010.
+Javier Venturi specializes in Hispanic Studies and international cinema.
+His primary academic interests are related to Spanish historical memory, gender, immigration, emigration and exile, hauntology, national identity construction, propaganda films and documentaries.
+He joined the Elms College modern languages department in fall 2010.
 Before teaching at Elms College, he taught Spanish and Italian at the University of Massachusetts, Amherst; and has taught Spanish at Amherst College and Louisiana State University.
 He served in Americorps at Southeastern Louisiana University from 1999 to 2000, volunteered for humanitarian relief as an interpreter/translator for the U.S. Army after Hurricane Mitch in Honduras in 1999, and served in the linguist battalion in the Louisiana Army National Guard.
-He is the curator of the Hispanic Heritage Month celebration at the college and previously served as director of Diversity and Inclusion.
+In addition, Mr. Venturi is a member of the scientific committee and juror for the Montecatini International Short Film Festival (MISFF) in Italy.

 Iris Yolanda Van Derdys-Ortiz, C.A.G.S.